dockup/docs/selfhosting/gcp.md

 ### Install dockup agent

-Once you have `kubectl` and `helm` installed and configured, you need to install traefik and dockup agent.
+Once you have `kubectl` and `helm` installed and configured, you need to install dockup agent.
 Please have a domain ready so Dockup can start using it.

 ~~~
 # Install dockup agent.
 Dockup agent should have the ability to create